bwliv/thanksgivingflights/README.md

 # data cleaning
 The original code we used to clean the data

+# webfiles
+Files used to compile interactive visualizations

 # data_clean
 Cleaned data files (see "note on source files")